The Magnetic Telescope: Plot

 A scientist demonstrates his magnetic telescope, drawing a comet towards Earth.
 The comet crashes into the town, rolls through the streets, and then tumbles into the ocean nearby.
 The disaster turns public opinion against the telescope experiments, but the scientist claims the importance of his work is worth the risk to human lives and uses the telescope to pull in another comet.
 To stop the danger, the police jam a metal bar into the electric generator running the telescope and cut its main wires with axes.
 The comet, now out of the scientist's control, hurtles towards the town.

-The magnetic telescope controlling a comet.

 As the police and scientist flee, Lois Lane calls the Daily Planet from the scientist's building, reporting the impending disaster as the building crumbles around her and pins her.
 Clark Kent takes a cab to the telescope.
 Pieces of the comet destroy the road in front of the cab, and the cabby flees.
 Clark changes clothes in the back of the car, becoming Superman.

 Superman frees Lois from the rubble, then streaks towards the comet, striking it full-force.
 The impact knocks Superman unconscious.
 More comet-shards crush buildings, cars, and trains.
 Superman awakens and flies at the comet again, with similar results, falling into the telescope's generator room.
 He notices the metal bar in the generator and removes it, then winds some cable around its shaft and pulls, setting the generator into motion.
 He then completes the circuit to the scope by grabbing both ends of the cut wire and allowing the electric current to run through him.
 Lois sets the machine to reverse, and the comet is sent back into space.
 Superman's silhouette appears in the telescope control room, and Lois kisses him in admiration; much to her chagrin, the silhouette is Clark.